mhpaler/ets/README.md

 ## What is ETS?

-Ethereum Tag Service (ETS) is an experimental EVM based content tagging service running in alpha phase on Polygon Mumbai testnet.
+Ethereum Tag Service (ETS) is an experimental EVM based content tagging service running in alpha/testnet phase on the Polygon Blockchain.

-In ETS, tags, content tagging & tagging data graphs are composable units & APIs that read and write from a blockchain.
-This treatment preserves data integrity, provenance & attribution across the projects and users that consume the service.
-The result is (hopefully) a novel way to connect people, places and things across Web3.

-For Web3 project owners looking for tagging solutions, our aim is to solve some of your pain points, namely redundant code & infrastructure and limited cross-project reach and engagement.

 ## Getting Started